atakurt034/sabongshop/README.md

 - Added prevention on placing orders with products whose stock recently got depleted.

--Added validation and sanitation on register screen.
+- Added validation and sanitation on register screen.

 - Badges
    1. Cart badges - will show number of products added.